spiral/docs/cookbook/golang-library.md

 # Cookbook - Integrate Golang service to PHP via RPC
-You are able to extend the functionality of your application by including PHP or Golang libraries.
-While for the PHP library you only need to run `composer require`, the Golang will require you to build your own version of [application server](/framework/application-server.md).
+You can extend the functionality of your application by including PHP or Golang libraries.
+While for the PHP library, you only need to run `composer require`, the Golang will require you to build your version of [application server](/framework/application-server.md).

 > The fun fact, the full-text search on this website works via [blevesearch](https://github.com/blevesearch/bleve) integrated to the spiral app.